juliponti/-introductoryProgramAltimetrik/README.md

 * Introductiin
 * Top 10 guidelines
 * Bibliography
+### DoS
+* What it DoS?
+* How does DoS attack work?
+* How can you tell if a computer is experiencing a DoS attack?
+* Bibliography
 ###  CSS general knowledge | Specificity | Box Model
  * CSS
  * Adding CSS to our document